California Homeschool Records and Resource Guide Digital Download: Forms and information to streamline and enhance your homeschool experience.

 California Homeschool Network is a statewide grassroots organization dedicated to protecting the fundamental right of parents to educate their children.
 Our website provides information about CHN, current state and federal legislation affecting homeschooling families, and how to get started educating your children at home.

 California law requires that all children between the ages of 6 and 18 attend a public full-time day school unless they are exempted.
 Understanding your options and abiding by the law will help you avoid truancy.

 To learn more about homeschooling, visit our How to Homeschool page!
 You will find a wealth of information there, including Frequently Asked Questions, info on record-keeping, preschool, high school, and so much more!
 If you need assistance, feel free to contact CHN.

 AB 713: Mandatory Kindergarten

-CHN strongly opposes this bill.
+CHN strongly opposed this bill.
+AB 713 did not advance out of the Senate Appropriations Committee.
 Click here for current updates, analysis, and more information.